Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-As shown in Fig. \ref{Fig:system_model}, we consider a communication system where $L$ passive IRSs are deployed to assist a BS equipped with $M$ transmit MAs, extending the BS's communication coverage to $J$ designated target areas.
-The direct links from the BS to the target areas are assumed to be severely blocked by obstacles such as walls and corners.
-As a remedy, the IRSs are deployed on building facades, ceilings, or aerial platforms to establish alternative communication links.
-One of the $J$ target areas is covered one each time, either in a round-robin fashion or in a specific order.
+As shown in Fig. \ref{Fig:system_model}, we consider a communication system where $L$ passive IRSs are deployed to assist a BS equipped with $M$ transmit MAs, extending the BS's communication coverage to $J$ designated target areas.\footnote{Passive IRSs consume only negligible control power and can be flexibly deployed on building facades, rooftops, ceilings, or aerial platforms, providing low-cost and energy-efficient localized coverage enhancement as a complement to existing BSs, unlike deploying additional micro BSs which requires active RF chains, power amplifiers, and high-capacity backhaul, and dedicated site acquisition.} \footnote{The target areas represent coverage hotspots or blockage-prone regions that are known a priori and remain relatively stable over long periods (e.g., factory floors, logistics warehouses, or persistent dead zones).
+Their quasi-static nature enables a tractable yet practically relevant formulation, allowing systematic optimization of MA and IRS resources for realistic deployments.} One of the $J$ target areas is covered each time, either in a round-robin fashion or in a specific order.
 The sets of IRSs, MAs, and target areas are denoted by $\mathcal L$, $\mathcal M$, and $\mathcal J$, respectively, with cardinalities $\left| \mathcal L\right| = L$, $\left|\mathcal M\right| = M$, and $\left|\mathcal J\right| = J$.
 The $\ell$-th IRS is equipped with $N_\ell$ reflecting elements, and $\mathcal N$ denotes the set of all IRS elements, where $\left|\mathcal N\right| = N = \sum_{\ell=1}^LN_\ell$.